grazianoEnzoMarchesani/Warmish/README.md

 ## Contribution

 Issues and pull requests are welcome.
-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.